ContinuumBridge/canary_app/README.md

                     "i": "string: device ID",
                     "c": "string: characteristic",
                     "v": "value",
-                    "at":<integer: time at which to action the value>, "t": <integer: timestamp
+                    "at":<integer: time at which to action the value>
                 }
             ]
     }

 The device ID is the ID of the device whose characteristic should be changed and the value is the value it shouild be changed to at time "at".
-To turn on a heater controller called "control":
+To turn on a heater controller called "controller":

     [
         {
-            "i": "control",
+            "i": "controller",
             "c": "s"",
             "v": 1,
             "at": 1415403502
-            "t": 1415402453
         }
     ]

 A mechanism is provided to acknowledge messages going in either directions.
 Each time a message is sent, it contains a sequence number that is incremented by 1.
-An acknowledge message may then be sent back
+An acknowledge message may then be sent back.

     {
         "source": "string",